JaredCorduan/JaredCorduan.github.io/notes/recursive-mode-of-thought.md

 The ancient Greeks drew a distinction between *actual infinity* and *potential infinity*.
 The distinction may sound like hair-splitting at first, but it turns out to be fruitful.
-Actual infinity involves the existence of infinite objects, while potential infinity involves only an unending processes.
+Actual infinity involves the existence of infinite objects, while potential infinity involves only an unending process.

-The ancient Greeks were comfortable with potential infinity, but not with actual infinity.
+The ancient Greeks were comfortable with potential infinity, but not actual infinity.
 Aristotle is often attributed with inventing the slogan "infinitum actu non datur", or "infinity is not actually given".
 For example, Aristotle would not have approved of a construction on the set of even numbers,